Aditya0604/Stock_market_prediction_using_ARIMA_model/README.md

 1. Reliance data : https://finance.yahoo.com/quote/RELIANCE.BO/history?p=RELIANCE.BO
 2. ICICI data: https://finance.yahoo.com/quote/ICICIBANK.BO/history?p=ICICIBANK.BO

+In the first week I learned about Python language then Numpy in the 2nd week then Pandas in hte 3rd week then exploratory data analysis in the 4th week and time series analysis in the 5th and 6th week and I devoted the last two weeks for the project implementation and work.

 Now, I started the project by importing useful python libraries like Pandas, Numpy, Matplotlib, Yahoo Finance, etc. and then reading the data into the collab using read_csv.

 Then I started exploring the data to look for any null values and non numerical data, from which I got to know that the "Date" column is a string and I converted the index of the data into